nikpundik/google-hashcode-pizza/README.md

 - choose your input (example.in, small.in, medium.in or big.in)
 - upload your solution (example.out, small.out, medium.out or big.out)
 - toggle between original and sliced pizza
+- rigth click on canvas and 'save image as' to download the .png for sharing